 Video-like logs of user activity are an innovative way to monitor Linux terminal sessions.
 An easy-to-analyze visual format with all DVR-like playback features is complemented with search by executed command, entered parameter, user name, host name, and date/time.

 Learn how to record SSH sessions and monitor user activity in Linux in the demo video

 To enable quick incident response on your Linux servers, Ekran System provides alerts.

 Investigators can set up alerts for specific commands/parameters entered or included in running scripts and get real-time notifications when these alerts are triggered – along with a quick link to the corresponding episode in the video log.
 They can then view suspicious sessions in real time and respond appropriately if malicious actions are detected.

-As a Linux session auditing software, Ekran provides a specific type of report containing all commands executed on Linux servers with timestamps and user names to track user activity within Linux sessions.
-General reports on all user sessions initiated on target endpoints show access details, all user activities, activity outside working hours, and other details.
+As Linux session auditing software, Ekran provides a specific type of report containing all commands executed on Linux servers with timestamps and user names to track user activity within Linux sessions.
+General reports on all user sessions initiated on target endpoints show access details, all user activities, activity outside of working hours, and other details.

 As a universal tool for Linux, UNIX, and Windows-based endpoints, Ekran System can help you control and audit Linux sessions at each node in your infrastructure, in both virtual and hybrid environments.

 Ekran System provides the most transparent and flexible licensing scheme among competitors.
 The deployment cost is based on the number of target endpoints only, supporting any number of users and simultaneous sessions without any hidden fees.
 Get more details about Ekran System licensing.